> Warden / blog

 A lean, multi-provider, terminal-native LLM coding agent.
 Single binary.
 MIT.
 Pre-Alpha ships soon.

-A terminal-native LLM coding agent that doesn’t lock you to one provider.
-Anthropic Claude, OpenAI (Platform API + Responses subscription tier), and Google Gemini — all fully wired today.
-Bedrock, Vertex, and Foundry scaffolded for tomorrow, each raising explicit NotImplementedError so you can’t accidentally use them.
+Something is coming: a terminal-native LLM coding agent that doesn’t lock you to one provider.
+Anthropic Claude, OpenAI (Platform API plus the Responses subscription tier), and Google Gemini are all fully wired today.
+Bedrock, Vertex, and Foundry are scaffolded for tomorrow, each raising an explicit NotImplementedError so you can’t reach for one by accident.

-42,800 lines of Python 3.14.
-MIT licensed.
-Single binary.
-Telemetry is off by default — opt-in for full diagnostic, env-killable via WARDEN_TELEMETRY=off, schema-allowlisted server-side.
-The license activation flow uses a small first-party endpoint at api.wardenclient.com; the full data contract is documented in docs/telemetry.md in the repository.
+Telemetry is off by default.
+Turn it on when you want full diagnostics, kill it with WARDEN_TELEMETRY=off, and know that what it can send is schema-allowlisted server-side.
+License activation talks to a small first-party endpoint at api.wardenclient.com, and the full data contract is written out in docs/telemetry.md in the repository.

 We don’t promise vaporware.
-The Pre-Alpha tag is honest — three providers fully wired, three scaffolded with explicit error placeholders, the known gaps documented on the homepage of the README itself.
+The Pre-Alpha tag is honest about where the edges are: three providers fully wired, three scaffolded with explicit error placeholders, and every known gap documented on the homepage of the README itself.
 What ships, ships.